deathworlders/online/content/books/deathworlders/chapter-48-laid-bare.md

 “Very similar.”

-“Although I must ask…” Knight finished peeling the fruit, “...
-Why aren't they just using jump arrays?
+“Although I must ask…” Knight finished peeling the fruit, “why aren't they just using jump arrays?
 Why even *bother* with spacelanes and shipping when that's available?”

 “The aforementioned conservative inertia,” Kirk guessed.
 “Also, I suspect, because a change like that would result in some very wealthy people going out of business.”